amiralito/PERU/03_Phylogenetic_tree_construction_and_analyses.md

 ![XII_DM_superclade](extras/XII_DM_superclade.png)

-1.2.
 Only keep the sequences with PK domain sequence length of 260-280 amino acids.
 This is based on average length of the PK domain within this phylogenetic clade.
 Most sequences fall in the 260-280 amino acid range.

 2. Realign the extracted sequences with Reference RKs and make a new tree.
-Then again, extract a well supported branch containing the DM (*PERU DM*).
+Then again, extract [a well supported branch containing the DM](trees/DM_superclade_PK_filtered_ref.newick) (*PERU DM*).
 This clade is considered as the PERU clade but before the final filtering.

 ![DM_superclade](extras/DM_superclade.png)